griffithcaleb/react-native-add-to-wallet/README.md

 # react-native-add-to-wallet

-Bridge for add to wallet functionality'
+Simple RN bridge for add to wallet button and open wallet method.

 ## Installation